-- F-13 Responsibility--Exerts a high level of effort and preservers towards goal attainment. - F-14 Self-Esteem--Believes in own self-worth and maintains a positive view of self. - F-15 Sociability--Demonstrates understanding, friendliness, adaptability, empathy, and politeness in group settings. - F-16 Self-Management--Assesses self accurately, sets personal goals, monitors progress, and exhibits self-control - F-17 Integrity/Honesty--Chooses ethical courses of action.
+- F-13 Responsibility--Exerts a high level of effort and preservers towards goal attainment. - F-14 Self-Esteem--Believes in own self-worth and maintains a positive view of self. - F-15 Sociability--Demonstrates understanding, friendliness, adaptability, empathy, and politeness in group settings. - F-16 Self-Management--Assesses self accurately, sets personal goals, monitors progress, and exhibits self-control. - Integrity/Honesty--Chooses ethical courses of action.

-Pregnancy Accommodations Statement

-If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+Pregnancy Accommodations Statement: If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
 Contact Chris Straface, Director of Health and Wellness at 806-716-2362 or email cstraface@southplainscollege.edu for assistance.

-Face Covering Statement

-It is the policy of South Plains College as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
+Face Covering Statement: It is the policy of South Plains College for the Fall 2020 semester that as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
 Such behaviors specifically include the requirement that all students properly wear CDC-compliant face coverings while in SPC buildings including in classrooms, labs, hallways, and restrooms.
 Failure to comply with this policy may result in dismissal from the current class session.
 If the student refuses to leave the classroom or lab after being dismissed, the student may be referred to the Dean of Students on the Levelland campus or the Dean/Director of external centers for Student Code of Conduct Violation.
-Students who believe they have been exposed or may be COVID-19 positive, must contact Health Services, DeEtte Edens, BSN, RN at (806) 716-2376 or dedens@southplainscollege.edu.